rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 sudo bootc status | grep spec: -A 4
 ```

-What about our new placeholder index page?
+There's the `v2` tag, so what about our new placeholder index page?

 ```bash,run
 curl localhost